MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Out-GridView.md

 ### System.Management.Automation.PSObject

-You can send any object to this cmdlet.
+You can pipe any object to this cmdlet.

 ## OUTPUTS

 ### None

+By default, this cmdlet returns no output.

+### System.Management.Automation.PSObject

-Normally, `Out-GridView` does not return any objects.
-When using the **PassThru** parameter, the objects representing the selected rows are returned to the pipeline.
+When you use the **PassThru** parameter, this cmdlet returns objects representing the selected rows.

 ## NOTES